 National Headquarters is located in Toledo, OH, and employs a dedicated staff committed to helping clubs carry out Exchange’s Mission of making communities better places to live.
 With staff assigned to growth, finance, marketing and public relations, child abuse prevention services, and member services, National Headquarters strives to continually exceed the expectations of its membership and provide membership value.

-Meet Exchange’s CEO and Executive Vice President
+Meet Exchange’s Chief Executive Officer

 Tracey also provides knowledge and assistance to The National Exchange Club Foundation in all of its fundraising efforts and serves as Secretary on NEC Foundation’s Board of Trustees.
 She is a Berkey Fellow.

 Active in her community, Tracey has earned the Distinguished Club President and Exchangite of the Year awards, and works with many nonprofit groups to promote collaboration between Exchange and other agencies and groups.
 She is President of the Old Newsboys Goodfellow Association.